SuperCowPowers/zat/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **Bro IDS Python Utilities** feel free to email me at brian.wylie@kitware.com.
+If you have any suggestions or questions about **Bro Analysis Tools** feel free to email me at brian.wylie@kitware.com.

-If you encounter any errors or problems with **Bro IDS Python Utilities**, please let me know!
+If you encounter any errors or problems with **Bro Analysis Tools**, please let me know!
 Open an Issue at the GitHub https://github.com/kitware/bat main repository.